BillyMcCune/BillyMcCune/README.md

 <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">

 - :computer: I have experience in full-stack development, systems programming, and machine learning.
 I’ve built scalable web applications and geospatial data pipelines as a Software Engineering Intern at DSPTCH, and developed scientific simulation tools at Duke OIT and Code+.
 Beyond work, I design and launch little projects from a Java 2D game engine to a GO/Python-based CLI prompt feedback tool.
-- TLDR: I like to try out stuff and build things that solve problems like improving prompts or playing/making a game on an airplane with no wifi
+- TLDR: I like to try out stuff and build things for fun
 - :mailbox: How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-BillyMcCune-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/william-mccune-duke)

 ---